Full Time, Permanent

 36 hours, 52 weeks per year

-An exciting opportunity has arisen for 2 new Practical Instructors in Animal Management at Enfield, with potential travel to Brooks Farm, working directly with our students and animals.
+An exciting opportunity has arisen for a Practical Instructor in Animal Management at Gunnersbury Park working directly with our students and animals.

 What’s in it for you?

 We offer the opportunity to help develop your skills and knowledge in a friendly team environment, plus a range of benefits including a career average pension scheme (LGPS), employee assistance programme and full access to Capel Gardens.

 Equality, diversity and inclusion

 We are committed to creating and promoting a diverse and inclusive workforce that better reflects the wider community we support.
 We particularly welcome applicants from groups currently under-represented in senior roles, including females, Black, Asian and Minority Ethnic (BAME), people with disabilities and from the LGBTQ community.

 We are committed to safeguarding and promoting the welfare and safety of our students and expect everybody working for the College to share this commitment.
 We actively seek DBS clearance checks for applications of employment as part of our safeguarding procedures.